course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 With this knowledge, it is not far-fetched to associate the tactile with an alternative to the visual perception of the city for understanding the buildings.

 Every now and then, a group in a city proposes such a tactile city model.
-Other municipalities have already done this before, we think accessibility is a good thing, and often a monetary donor can be found.
+Other municipalities have already done this before, we think accessibility is a good thing, and quite often a monetary donor can be found.
 So we set up tactile city maps with some sort of routine.

 If “bronze site plan” = “good for accessibility,” then we know what we need for Unifest.